stormpath/stormpath.github.io/source/rest/product-guide/index.markdown

 ***
 ## Custom Data

-Account and Group resources have predefined fields that are useful to many applications, but you are likely to have your own custom data that you need to associate with an account or group as well.
+`Account` and `Group` resources have predefined fields that are useful to many `Applications`, but you are likely to have your own custom data that you need to associate with an account or group as well.

 For this reason, both the account and group resources support a linked `customData` resource that you can use for your own needs.